In this page, you will learn the detailed usage of the message counting feature.

 In the example shown above, we have set Apollo to only count from the #general channel and any messages sent in that channel only be counted.
 To add a channel to whitelist, just use the dropdown menu to select it.

-/ a!messages-admin remove
+a!messages-admin add / a!messages-admin remove

 This command lets you add or removes messages for a particular user or yourself.
 Note that this feature can only used by administrators of a server.